dduan/Pathos/README.md

 # Pathos

-A file management library for Swift.

-## Overview
+Pathos is everything you need for file system¹ inquiry and manipulation.

-For a taste Pathos, let's generate a static site from Markdown files!
+For a taste what that means, let's generate a static site from Markdown files!

 ```swift
 // Create a unique, temporary directory.